 Morton’s Neuroma is a painful affliction in the forefoot due to the inflammation of the foot nerves.
-People who suffer with Morton’s Neuroma require special shoes to help them walk without pain.
+People who suffer from Morton’s Neuroma require special shoes to help them walk without pain.
 Today, we are reviewing the best walking shoes for Morton’s Neuroma.

 To help you with your selection, here are some suggestions: